Bob Hamm

-Robert Hamm (born April 24, 1959) is an American former professional football defensive end who played four seasons in the National Football League (NFL) with the Houston Oilers, Kansas City Chiefs and Indianapolis Colts.
-He played college football at the University of Nevada, Reno.
+Robert Hamm (born April 24, 1959) is an American former professional football player who was a defensive end for four seasons in the National Football League (NFL) with the Houston Oilers, Kansas City Chiefs and Indianapolis Colts.
+He played college football for the Nevada Wolf Pack.

 Early life and college

 Robert Hamm was born on April 24, 1959, in Kansas City, Missouri.
 He attended Saint Francis High School in Mountain View, California.